alanomarov/SampleProjectCPP/README.md

 ## Build on Mac OS

 ## XCode
 Run generate.sh from Scripts/Mac folder.
-Use Qt path as script parameter.
 Xcode project will be generated in SampleProjectCPP/build.

 ## Build on Linux

 ## Makefile
 Run generate_stt.sh from Scripts/Linux folder.
-Use Qt path as script parameter.
 Makefiles will be generated in SampleProjectCPP/build/Debug and SampleProjectCPP/build/Release.